Why do I need a development permit?

-- Bring in your application and all supporting documents (including the engineering pre-approvals, if appropriate) to the Enquiry Centre.
+- Call 604-871-6312 to schedule an application intake appointment.
+Appointments are required to submit your application.
+Ensure you bring in your application and all supporting documents.
 While you are there, staff will review your application to make sure it is complete.
 Staff may ask for additional information or documents.

 All other buildings